tpoisonooo/llama.onnx/README.md

 * llama 7B onnx models
 * and a 400-lines python script **without torch** to run it

-so you can quantize the model partially and optimize kernel step by step.
+So you can quantize the model partially and optimize kernel step by step.

 ## How to use
 Please download it here